michailblack/BlackHole/README.md

 - Bloom
 - Deferred shading
 - SSAO
-- Material system

 ***

 ## Known Issues

-- Cube maps uploading failure on various systems
+- Cube maps uploading failure on some hardware
-- Imgui windows layout mess on first run after cloning the repository
+- ImGui windows layout mess on first run after cloning the repository
-- Imgui and BlackHole events dispatching conflicts when trying to control Viewport camera via mouse (will investigate this later, when we have complete ECS and Editor/Game distinction)
+- ImGui and BlackHole events dispatching conflicts when trying to control Viewport camera via mouse (will investigate this later, when we have complete ECS)